PaulBarnesUK/comprensi-chrome-extension/README.md

 1. [Install the extension](#installation)
 2. Open the extension popup and select your target language(s)
 3. Browse YouTube normally - you'll see level indicators on thumbnails
-4. After watching videos, respond to occasional comparison prompts
+4. When prompted, compare videos you've watched to help improve the system
-5. The more videos you watch and compare, the better the recommendations become
+5. Each comparison you provide helps other learners find level-appropriate content

 ## How It Works